flaviamihaela/neuralnet/README.md

 ## Overview

-This repository contains foundational implementations of neural network models in Python, focusing on educational clarity and hands-on experimentation.
+This repository contains foundational implementations of neural network models in Pythonn.
 The included notebooks demonstrate:
-- A simple Perceptron for binary classification
+- A Perceptron for binary classification
 - A single-layer neural network for multi-class tasks
 - A multi-layer perceptron (MLP) for more complex classification (e.g., MNIST)

-Each notebook is self-contained and designed for step-by-step exploration of neural network concepts, training, and evaluation.

 ## Key Features